-The structure of the paper is as follows.
-First, we introduce configuration theory as our conceptional framework and explain how we adopt this framework to address questions of PSF governance.
+The structure of the paper is as follows: first, we introduce configuration theory as our conceptional framework and explain how we adopt this framework to address questions of PSF governance.
 Then we define and describe our three groups of design parameters and explain contingency factors related to the strategy, organization, and environment of the firm and discuss their effects on specific design parameters.
 We will then take the interdependencies explicitly into account by synthesizing them into four configurations of PSF governance.
 Finally, we discuss our configurations in the light of previous research.
 The paper closes with concluding thoughts.

-2 Configuration Theory and Governance
+2 Configuration theory and governance

-Configuration theory has been widely used in organization studies (Albers 2005; Dess, Newport and Rasheed 1993; Miles and Snow 1978; Mintzberg 1979; Short, Payne and Ketchen Jr 2008) and has become a major school of thought (Mintzberg 1990; Wolf 2000).
-In contrast to contingency theory, configuration theory aims to understand organizations in a systemic way, "lumping together" (Mintzberg 1990) a significant number of different factors resulting in rich descriptions of idealized types of organizations (Meyer, Tsui and Hinings 1993).
+Configuration theory has been widely used in organization studies (Albers 2005; Dess et al. 1993; Miles and Snow 1978; Mintzberg 1979; Short et al. 2008) and has become a major school of thought (Mintzberg 1990; Wolf 2000).
+In contrast to contingency theory, configuration theory aims to understand organizations in a systemic way, "lumping together" (Mintzberg 1990) a significant number of different factors resulting in rich descriptions of idealized types of organizations (Meyer et al. 1993).

-The basic assumption underlying configuration theory is that among the almost unlimited number of permutations of organizational and situational variables, only a few will be useful for understanding organizations and predicting their behavior (Miller 1981; Miller 1986).
-Mintzberg (1979) describes this in terms of three hypotheses regarding successful configurations.
+The basic assumption underlying configuration theory is that among the almost unlimited number of permutations of organizational and situational variables, only a few will be useful for understanding organizations and predicting their behavior (Miller 1981, 1986).
+Mintzberg (1979: 216-226, 299-304) describes this in terms of three hypotheses regarding successful configurations.
 First, an effective organization structure requires a close fit between situational factors and structural design parameters.
 Second, the design parameters must be internally consistent.
 Third, combining the first two hypotheses, successful configurations achieve consistency among both design parameters and situational factors.
-Configurations thus derive their usefulness from describing a few ideal types which should match their real counterparts approximately (Bunge 1996; Meyer, Tsui and Hinings 1993; Miller and Friesen 1984).
+Configurations thus derive their usefulness from describing a few ideal types which should match their real counterparts approximately (Bunge 1996; Meyer et al. 1993; Miller and Friesen 1984).